dialguiba/PowerShellConfiguration/README.md

 - **Install OhMyZsh for windows (OhMyPosh)**

   You need to use the PowerShell Gallery to install oh-my-posh.
-(Refered: https://github.com/JanDeDobbeleer/oh-my-posh)
+(Refered: https://github.com/JanDeDobbeleer/oh-my-posh) You can see the themes available there.
+But take into account that some themes dont have the same names that appear in the repository.

   Install posh-git and oh-my-posh: